-Bryce Angell, a skilled Atlanta personal injury lawyer at The Angell Law Firm, recently helped secure a $54 million dollar jury verdict (Two Separate Verdicts: $47 Million and $7 Million) against Avis Budget Group, Avis Rent a Car, LLC, and related defendants, for two women who were severely injured when an employee of an Avis Rent a Car agency hit them with a stolen Avis vehicle.
+Bryce Angell, a skilled Greenville personal injury lawyer at The Angell Law Firm, recently helped secure a $54 million dollar jury verdict (Two Separate Verdicts: $47 Million and $7 Million) against Avis Budget Group, Avis Rent a Car, LLC, and related defendants, for two women who were severely injured when an employee of an Avis Rent a Car agency hit them with a stolen Avis vehicle.

 The two women’s cases were heard separately, but were consolidated for discovery purposes by an Atlanta car accident attorney.

 In 2013, Byron Perry, an employee at a downtown Atlanta Avis Rent a Car agency, stole a Ford Edge, according to our top Toccoa car accident attorney.